ianhussey/unconscious-ec-RRR/measures for distribution/organisation.md

    - trials_generator.Rmd
    - experiment.psyexp
    - readme.md
+6. Run experiment.py and check that the translation's screen layouts make sense.
+If not, make changes or liaise with the site about changes if needed.
-6. Return a complete phase 2 measures folder to each site, which is to be used for data collection.
+7. Return a complete phase 2 measures folder to each site, which is to be used for data collection.

 ### Tal to: